Home / Blog / Next.js App Router & TypeScript in LaunchSaaS (2026)

 Real Performance Gains

 When you render a pricing page in LaunchSaaS, the Stripe plan data fetches on the server.
 The user's browser receives HTML—not JavaScript that fetches data after mounting.
-This cuts Time to Interactive by ~40% compared to Pages Router equivalents.
+This can significantly cut Time to Interactive compared to Pages Router equivalents.

 The admin dashboard in LaunchSaaS uses Server Components to fetch user analytics from Supabase.
 Zero client-side JavaScript for data fetching means the dashboard loads in under 1.2 seconds on 3G connections.